Vec-LUT: Vector Table Lookup for Parallel Ultra-Low-Bit LLM Inference on Edge Devices: Implementation

 \section{Implementation}

-We implement and integrate \nickname to llama.cpp, the most popular open-source LLM inference framework on edge devices with SOTA performance. \nickname supports two custom lossless packing methods: \texttt{I1} (b1.60) and \texttt{I2} (b2.00).
+We implement and integrate \nickname into llama.cpp, the most popular open-source LLM inference framework on edge devices with SOTA performance. \nickname supports two lossless packing methods: \texttt{I1} (b1.60) and \texttt{I2} (b2.00).
+We integrate them as two custom quantization types in llama.cpp and implement our optimizations within the mpGeMM kernel, without modifying the high-level inference flow.
 Due to the tensor layout mismatch, we implement the optional activation and output transformation steps, and fuse them with LUT precomputing and accumulation, as described in \S\ref{sec:design-layout}.

 \paragraph{Topological precomputing} To further reduce the LUT precomputing cost, we adopt a topological precomputing method that minimizes the operations required.
 It's based on the observation that there are many repetitive calculations when precomputing different entries in the LUT. \nickname avoids them by reusing intermediates, as shown in Figure~\ref{fig:topological-precompute}.
 Topological precomputing reduces the number of operations from $2\times 3^{g-1}g$ (as in the vanilla Alg.~\ref{alg:lut}) to $3^g$, providing a $(2g/3)\times$ precomputing speedup (e.g., by $3.3\times$ when $g=5$).